• news

 A Bit About Us...

 Early Era Collective’s mission is to present multiform art featuring diverse perspectives for diverse audiences.
 We believe that professional creative work is strongest when collaboratively made by individuals with a variety of training, artistic processes, expertise, lived experience, and world views.
-Early Era is a dance company, comprised of dancers from contemporary, hip-hop, tap, and ballet backgrounds.
+Early Era is a nonprofit dance company comprised of dancers from contemporary, hip-hop, tap, and ballet backgrounds.
 We also collaborate with filmmakers, spoken word artists, actors, and singers.
 Many of our productions carry a social justice message folded into their artistry, emphasizing personal stories over politics.

 Our company creates: